Society of Pediatric Psychology (SPP) webinars are free to members! Non-members can access webinars for the following cost:

 Conflict of Interest:

-Dr Crawford is the author of the Racial Awareness Conversations for Everyone published by Norton Press and receives royalties for sales.
+Dr. Crawford is the author of the Racial Awareness Conversations for Everyone published by Norton Press and receives royalties for sales.

 Continuing Education: